 Purim

-In addition to a full megillah reading for older children, teens and adults, Purim includes a phenomenal Purim spiel, a Purim service for young children, and a Purim carnival for families.
+In addition to a full megillah reading for older children, teens and adults, Purim includes a Purim spiel, a Purim service for young children, and a Purim carnival for young families.
 There are costumes, noisemakers, hamantashen, and silliness for all.

 Shavuot